JdeRobot/FPGA-robotics/Projects/ComputerVision/xilinx_nexys4/ov7670_rgb_yuv_320x240_filter/readme.md

 ---

-ov7670_ctrl_reg_linux.vhd: ov7670 registers from linux driver: https://github.com/yandex/smart/blob/master/drivers/media/i2c/ov7670.c
+ * ov7670_ctrl_reg_linux.vhd: similar to ov7670_ctrl_reg.vhd but using ov7670 registers from linux driver: https://github.com/yandex/smart/blob/master/drivers/media/i2c/ov7670.c

 It works better at night, but in daylight it seems that is better the older one:

 Left: old
 Right: linux